pww217/netmiko-web/readme.md

 -- Netmiko Run ---  pww217, 2021

+WARNING: This CLI version is no longer supported and likely broken

 This program will allow you use run ad-hoc commands in user or enable mode on a Cisco IOS-XE device, as well as submit configuration changes from an input file directly.